The continued change of funds, providers and technology updates

 Some providers and investment platforms have (sensibly) also continued to upgrade their technology and processes to allow greater secure access to information, again largely with the objective of saving long term costs.
 The continued development of Artificial Intelligence (AI) has helped this position significantly, and technology is not going to stand still any time soon.

-In recent weeks, we have seen many insurance companies and platforms reviewing their investment offerings with the aim of offering value updates where possible.
+In recent times, we have seen many insurance companies and platforms reviewing their investment offerings with the aim of offering value updates where possible.

-In recent reviews, and as an example, some clients have received letters confirming that the provider has looked at actively managed funds that could be closely replicated by using a tracker fund, which should offer cheaper overall charges.
-The pension provider has written accordingly to notify policyholders of the planned change, and we have largely been comfortable for these changes to proceed.
+Some clients have received letters confirming that the provider has looked at actively managed funds that could be closely replicated by using a tracker fund, which should offer cheaper overall charges.
+The pension / investment company has written accordingly to notify policyholders of the planned change, and we have largely been comfortable for these changes to proceed.
 There is no guarantee of improved performance; however, with lower charges being applied by the fund manager, this should help overall returns, although as always not guaranteed.
 Some investors may prefer actively managed funds (usually more expensive to run) than passive funds (index trackers), and some prefer a mix as their individual preference.

 Not all the planned changes notified to us and to clients are as simple as the one illustrated above, with some funds closing and proceeds being moved to cash.
 This highlights the importance of reviewing the allocation of your funds on a regular basis to ensure that they continue to meet with your attitude to investment risk.
 A link to our investment risk scale can be found here: https://www.chaptersfinancial.com/private-clients/attitude-to-investment-risk